Andries Vierlingh: Life and work

 He came from a wealthy regent family.
 He was the son of Nicolaas Vierling, clerk of the council and audit office of the Count of Nassau, and Wilhelmina van Vlyet.
 He himself was alderman of Breda in 1536 and 1537, and married Emerentia van Bruheze around 1541.
 He was interested in hydraulic engineering from an early age, because at the age of 20 he was already involved in the restoration of the broken dikes of Reimerswaal.

-Vierlingh was one of the first hydraulic engineers to combine his work with administrative activities with which, just like Cornelis Lely much later, he brought order to the management of the land inside the dikes with technical knowledge and administrative influence, thus laying the foundation for a efficient management of inland water in the Netherlands.
+Vierlingh was one of the first hydraulic engineers to combine his work with administrative activities with which, just like Cornelis Lely much later, he brought order to the management of the land inside the dikes with technical knowledge and administrative influence, thus laying the foundation for an efficient management of inland water in the Netherlands.

 He was appointed steward of Steenbergen by the Prince of Orange in 1537.
 He remained in this position until 1567, while in 1552 he was also appointed dijkgraaf of the Count Hendrikpolder.
 In the area surrounding Steenbergen, more than 4,000 hectares of new land was reclaimed between 1548 and 1554 by diking the buntings and salt marshes around the city.
 Vierlingh was closely involved in this as a steward and dike grapher.

 Vierlingh constantly campaigned for the importance of good dykes in his Brabant native region, which was occasionally severely affected by flooding.
 As dike grapher he was involved in a large number of reclamations.

 He regularly advised on dike works, lock construction and the construction of bank defenses in Zeeland, South Holland and North Holland.
 For example, in 1530 he was involved in closing holes in the harbor dike of Middelburg and he visited the flooded Reimerswaal.
 In 1553 he was asked for advice on the reclamation of the Zijpe.
 He was active in the diking of Klundert and in various other reclamations and sea defense works.